Ananym/welcome-to-nexus/community/community-events.md

 It goes without saying that you should be respectful of the event, the players, and the host.
 Don't insert yourself into the game or play area inappropriately, don't pick up decorations or items used to mark the path to the venue.

+Unless otherwise noted, times for events are usually given in EST, Eastern Standard Time, GMT-5.

 Hosting your own events is a great way to contribute to your clan or subpath, but always check with leadership first!